Operandi

-Light Services is a simple yet powerful way to organize your business logic.
-This Ruby gem helps you build services that are easy to test, maintain, and understand.
+Operandi is a simple yet powerful way to organize business logic in Ruby applications.
+Build services that are easy to test, maintain, and understand.

 # Arguments